 Do you want children?

 I used to think, yes. but these days I’m always thinking, “Oh, Hell no!”

-I have a dog and that’s too much responsibility sometimes plus I’m not a spring chicken anymore.
+I had a dog until July 2022, and that was too much responsibility sometimes plus I’m not a spring chicken anymore.

 How do you think being ‘out’ at work has been for you?